“Small disconnected facts, if you take note of them, have a way of becoming connected.”

 On the train from New York City, the advertisement on the wall with a picture of a disconsolate white guy read: “They say laughter is the best medicine.
 But not when it comes to ED.”
 The traveler, whose first name was Ed, couldn’t help laughing, which was a relief after his previous revulsion.
 He wondered why in the 1990s so many men allegedly and suddenly came down with sexual impotence.
 Was it connected to that other fake medical disease, attention deficit disorder, or to the dawning awareness that American military bravado was a cover for growing weakness?

 He remembered that when he was young, he had had an erector set made of metal, and in order to raise something up, you had to use screws and nuts.
 But that was just play construction and the socialization of boys.
 Now the pharmaceutical companies had, in an Orwellian fashion, created a new word for male impotence (powerlessness), a mechanical functional term, as if the human body were a machine and men were innocent little boys.
 “Erectile Dysfunction” – a simple engineering problem.
+But for every issue or ailment that arises in our machines or perhaps, bodies, there is a pharmaceutical cure.
+Just like bio x4 can help one lose weight, erectile dysfunction pills are also a solution.

 First create the problem, then sell the solution.
 Maybe all these damaged men weren’t powerless, just mechanically challenged.
 Or if they felt powerless but were not sexually impotent, what might be the cause of this feeling?
 Were they mentally challenged?
 Screwed by Big Pharma’s propaganda?
 Gone nuts in a world where technology was rendering them superfluous except for some sperm in a bank?
 All this while, these men that are affected by erectile dysfunction are asking themselves does male enhancement pills work while being afraid of the stigma attached to it…